Bloodbat/RackInstallerScripts/README.md

 - A user account capable of using sudo.

+- A little comfort using the terminal.

 ---

+# FAQ

 ## My favorite distro is not listed!

-You can try using one of the available scripts that corresponds to the packaging system a particular distro uses, for example, the Ubuntu script might be compatible with Debian.
+You can try using one of the available scripts that corresponds to the packaging system a particular distro uses, for example, the Ubuntu script might be compatible with Debian; check the table above to find out which package manager each script uses.

-If it doesn't work, contributions for new distro scripts are welcome!
+If none of the scripts work for your chosen distribution, contributions for new scripts are welcome!

 ---